 Many people who get the DF64 will sooner or later upgrade it with SSP burrs.

-There are currently two models, and the names can be a bit confusing.
+There are currently three models, and the names can be a bit confusing.

 • Multipurpose: Suited for filter coffee and modern espresso (fast-flowing shots).